RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 * What is the relationship between what you see and what you make?
 What you make and how you are seen?-->

-# Intro: D&AD New Bloog Briefs
+# Intro: D&AD New Blood Briefs

 ![alt text](assets/DAD_Award_New-Blood.jpg)